 The submission continued: “Meaningful use of MyHealth Record relates to safety, quality, communication and healthcare outcomes – not data collection.
 Characterising myHealth Record as a data source rather than a tool to support clinical practice is of concern to GPs, who will be the primary users of the system (…).”

 All in all I’m becoming less and less optimistic about the future of the national e-health database, and it seems I’m not the only one.
-There are many alternatives but sadly the government is pushing ahead and, whether it does so on purpose or not, the project is rapidly getting closer to the edge of that big, overhanging cliff.
+There are many alternatives but sadly the government is pushing ahead and, whether it does so on purpose or not, it seems the project is sadly getting closer to the edge of that big, overhanging cliff.
 The analogy with lemmings comes to mind.

 Do you know that situation – usually at a party – when someone tells you what they do for a living, and mention a cool sounding job description like ‘product innovation manager’ or ‘advertising account executive’?
 I always want to know: what does that mean and what do you actually do?